neutrons/garnet/docs/source/design/reduction_plan.rst

     * If the data values are missing or invalid, a reduction plan object is not created.
 The parameters are sent and displayed to the user to fix them.
 A corresponding error message is displayed to promt the user to edit the parameters and then save the reduction plan.

     * If data keys (fields) are missing, the file is considered corrupted.
-No parameters are loaded andan error message is sent and displayed to the user.
+No parameters are loaded and an error message is sent and displayed to the user.